MaxPuig/garlic-wallet-lite/README.md

 The default API base URL for the Insight Explorer is `https://garlicoin.info` and can be changed in the settings tab.

-The Insight API has to be able to provide information on the following endpoints:
+The Insight API (or wrapper) has to be able to provide information on the following endpoints:

 - `/api/GRLC/mainnet/address/` + address + `/balance`
     - GET `{confirmed, unconfirmed} (in sats)`